ngocphu811/jarvis/README.md

 # To Do's

-* [] Need better solution for listening for name (jarvis), it can be hard for the system to detect you
-* [] Need to account for background noise, also effects hearing its name
+* [ ] Turn off/on listening for audio instead of just doing it all the time until it crashes
-* [] Need better solution for exit, not sure what to do
+* [ ] Need better solution for exit, not sure what to do
-* [] Pass location of Yaml file with API accounts
+* [x] Pass location of Yaml file with API accounts
-* [] Reload modules
+* [ ] Reload plugins
-* [] Rename jarvis to something else
-* [] General command line args
+* [ ] General command line args
-* [] Example init.d script
+* [ ] Example init.d script
-* [] Allow external commands from a camera system, to trigger plugins via zmq
+* [ ] Allow external commands from a camera system, to trigger plugins via zmq
-* [] Might break up tv/movie sounds into individual plugins
+* [ ] Might break up tv/movie sounds into individual plugins
-* [] Change plugins from list to dict, simplify things better
+* [ ] Change plugins from list to dict, simplify things better
+* [ ] Create other processes: Display, sound
+* [ ] Ask jarvis for help on how to do things

+## Libraries Used

+You need the following key python libraries installed:

+* python-forecastio - weather
+* wit - speech-to-text
+* twilio - SMS
+* PyYAML - read yaml config files
+* zmq - network connections to other nodes